ConvertKit is a fantastic tool to help you grow and monetise your blog. But how do you use it? Here’s my beginner’s guide to ConvertKit…

 Now every time someone gets your welcome series they will be automatically tagged with GOT WELCOME SERIES.

-You can create a rule for almost anything!!
+And the really exciting thing about ConvertKit is that you can create a rule for almost anything!!

 Phew, if you have got this far: WELL DONE!!!!
 You have successfully created a form and started collecting subscribers, learnt how to send a newsletter and a welcome sequence, learn how to create visual automations and rules, learnt how to tag a subscriber AND how to exclude a subscriber from a sequence.
 Give yourself a MASSIVE pat on the back!

-And don’t forget to sign up for your FREE 14 day trial of ConvertKit here*.
+And, if you’ve not yet done so, don’t forget to sign up for your FREE 14 day trial of ConvertKit here*.

 I’d love to know what else you’d like to know about ConvertKit?
 Let me know in the comments below…